braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities.md

 2. Import the `ActivityKit` module if it’s available.
 3. Call [`resumeActivities(ofType:)`][6] in `application(_:didFinishLaunchingWithOptions:)` for all `ActivityAttributes` types you have registered in your application.

 This allows Braze to resume tasks to track push token updates for all active Live Activities.
+Note that if a user has explicitly dismissed the Live Activity on their device, it is considered removed, and Braze will no longer track it.

 #### Example